alleyway/PiggyBanker/README.md

 ## Run Instructions

-    To run locally, the app must be on the same subnet as the host, or the host be publicly accessable.
+After building, you can run the app locally.
+The companion app be on the same subnet as the host, or the host be publicly accessible.

-    Note: You must execute with Java 8

-    server$ java -jar -Dhost.address=192.168.0.99 build/libs/piggygraph-server-0.0.1-SNAPSHOT.jar
+    server$ java -jar -Dhost.address=192.168.0.99 build/libs/piggygraph-server-VERSION.jar

 ## Deployment Instructions